 Should I Get A Lawyer If I Partially Caused A Motorcycle Accident?

 At The Accident Network Law Group, we understand you may be hesitant to seek compensation if you believe you are partly at fault for a motorcycle accident.
 But until you speak with an attorney about the specifics of your case, you have no idea how much compensation you may be entitled to.
-Considering California is a pure comparative fault state, you have a chance at recovering damages even if you caused the accident in some way.
+Considering many states follow comparative fault principles, you have a chance at recovering damages even if you caused the accident in some way.